 “The RONA” has made minimal impact on Leading Edge Connections.
 We were 100% virtual with all our practices and processes supporting team members at home from the get go, a few years before all this.
 With that experience in mind we wanted to share some valuable tips during this time that are all based on our experience and expertise in recruiting, hiring and onboarding in the space.

-Here are our top 7 tips for 2020 recruiting and beyond!
+Here are our top 7 tips for Recruitment!

 Get excited and challenge the status quo!